Australian banking inquiry hears Westpac mis-sold auto-finance

-SYDNEY (Reuters) - Westpac Banking Corp’s (WBC.AX) auto-finance business approved applications that contained no expense information, and relied heavily on the advice of car-yard managers when processing loans, an inquiry into Australia’s financial sector heard on Wednesday.
+SYDNEY, March 21 (Reuters) - Westpac Banking Corp’s auto-finance business approved applications that contained no expense information, and relied heavily on the advice of car-yard managers when processing loans, an inquiry into Australia’s financial sector heard on Wednesday.

-In Australia, 90 percent of car sales are arranged through finance organized by dealerships and lenders, according to the inquiry, with new finance commitments for vehicles last year totaling A$35.7 billion ($27.5 billion).
+In Australia, 90 percent of car sales are arranged through finance organised by dealerships and lenders, according to the inquiry, with new finance commitments for vehicles last year totalling A$35.7 billion ($27.5 billion).

 The Royal Commission turned its attention to Westpac for the first time on Wednesday, using the experience of customer Nalini Thiruvangadam to show how some customers were mis-sold car loans they could never hope to repay.